kaiyoux/p_cmd_runr/README.md

   -t, --timeout         sets command execution to non-blocking. default is blocking -p, --print_output    flag to print command output to the screen. default is not to print -r, --raw		no manipulation of output file(s)
-  -n, --normal		remove duplicate '\n' between lines in output file(s). this normal appearance is the default behavior -f, --flatten		only have output file(s) containing a single '\n' between lines -c CONFIG1 [CONFIG2 ...], --config CONFIG1 [CONFIG2 ...]
+  -n, --normal		remove duplicate '\n' between lines in output file(s). this "normal" appearance is the default behavior -f, --flatten		only have output file(s) containing a single '\n' between lines -c CONFIG1 [CONFIG2 ...], --config CONFIG1 [CONFIG2 ...]
                         list of one or many configuration files. default is config.txt